gphoton-tools/ggui/docs/source/index.rst

 ################################################

 .. image:: images/ggui_splash.png
+    :alt: Splash image of the gPhoton Glue User Interface

 gGui is a data-analysis package written atop the Glue Visualization Python library to visualize data from the GALEX Space Telescope data reduction pipeline, gPhoton.